DylanTackoor/CS50x-Miami/README.md

 		- REQUIRED
 	- Sections
 		- What: Current topics breakdown & Q&A in smaller groups
-		- When: Your choice of Mon/Wed/Sat 12-2pm, OR Sat morning 9-11am
+		- When: Your choice of Wed 12-2pm OR Sat 12-2pm
 		- REQUIRED and must consistently show up to one
 	- Coding Hours
 		- What: One-on-one tutoring & peer collaboration
-		- When: Mon/Wed/Sat from 2-5pm
+		- When: Wed/Sat from 2-5pm
 		- Term: Fall
 - Problem Sets are
-	- weekly homework assignments
+	- Weekly homework assignments
-	- due on Sundays
+	- Due on Wednesdays OR Sundays (see [Problem Sets](#psets))
 - Credits for:
 	- COP 1334 - Introduction to C++ Programming (4 credits)
 	- CTS 2842 - Developing Websites Using PHP/MYSQL (4 credits)